joshcanhelp/josh-to-11/content/post/158-10-tools-to-create-your-own-social-media-network.md

 wpid: 1870
 ---

-# 10 Tools to Create Your Own Social Network

 My cousin got a hold of me to talk about building something for her company to use that would help them with internal communication.
 We talked about a few obvious options – Facebook, Google Groups, LinkedIn – but none of them fit the bill.
 I decided to do a little research (with some help) and came up with a list of options for people looking to build their own social media network for promotion or internal communication.
 We tried a few out and if you have experience with any of the others, please [leave a comment](#commentform) and let us know what you thought.